Eulanda/EulandaConnect/docs/functions/Get-BreadcrumbId.md

 # Get-BreadcrumbId

 ## SYNOPSIS
-The `Get-BreadcrumbId` cmdlet retrieves the ID of the last breadcrumb element in a given property tree path.
+This PowerShell function retrieves the ID of the last breadcrumb element in a given property tree path.
+This function requires an EULANDA ERP system.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Get-BreadcrumbId.ps1).

 ## SYNTAX